Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 We explicitly associate an algorithm with each PK context.
 This is intended to match the algorithm in the underlying PSA key when there is one.
 Having an algorithm stored in the context lets us treat PK contexts more uniformly regardless of whether they contain a PSA key or a direct pointer to key material.

-ACTION: populate the field `pk->psa_algorithm` when populating `pk`.
+ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/pull/204): populate the field `pk->psa_algorithm` when populating `pk`.
 Use the same approach as the existing function `mbedtls_pk_get_psa_attributes()` for a signature usage.

-ACTION: implement a new function to change the algorithm associated with a PK context:
+ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/pull/204): implement a new function to change the algorithm associated with a PK context:
 ```
 void mbedtls_pk_set_algorithm(mbedtls_pk_context *ctx,
                               psa_algorithm_t alg);
 ```

-ACTION: change PK operation functions to honor the algorithm set in the context.
+ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/pull/204): change PK operation functions to honor the algorithm set in the context.

 Keep:
 ```